gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

   - Short Story
   - Fiction
 ---
-It was a Saturday morning.
+It was a Monday morning.
 Maa was ready with the paratha, an Indian bread filled with onion.
 Doing the same thing for ten years now, she had perfected the art.
 Baba wanted onion parathas every morning.
 Even Dadi, who was enjoying omelette in heaven, didn't know when was the last time he ate anything else.
 I liked omelette, but who cared what I liked.

 I could finish only one paratha by the time he had finished three.
 I wanted to have one more, but he would not wait.
 Maa looked at me.
 I thought she wanted to throw the rolling pin to break his head into two.
 She did nothing.
 She wanted my permission to ask him if he could wait, as it was just a matter of minutes.
 I said 'No'.
 I didn’t want her to get a scold because of me.